Joanna Fennema

-Joanna Boyles Fennema (born Joanna Bess Boyles; November 13, 1995) is a retired American soccer player who last played as a midfielder for Orlando Pride in the National Women's Soccer League.
+Joanna Boyles Fennema (born Joanna Bess Boyles; November 13, 1995) is an American soccer coach and former player who played as a midfielder.
+She last played for Orlando Pride in the National Women's Soccer League.

-She is the Assistant Soccer Coach of Columbus State Cougars.

 Early life

 Fennema graduated from Sanderson High School in 2013 having chosen to solely concentrate on club soccer with CASL Chelsea Ladies.

 College

 Fennema attended the University of North Carolina.
 In her first year with the Tar Heels she made 23 appearances all as a substitute.
 In 2014 she started in all 20 of her appearances.
 In 2016 she took a red-shirt season in order to recover from back-to-back ACL tears in both knees.
 She returned for her senior year in 2017, helping the team win the 2017 ACC Women's Soccer Tournament and was selected to the All-ACC Second team.
 Her college coach Anson Dorrance said Fennema was "technically my most gifted player.
 Even if you look at our entire history of our brilliant technicians she ranks right up there with the Tobin Heaths and the Meghan Klingenbergs and some of the best technical players that we've ever had here at UNC."